nuitrcs/pythonvisualization/PITCHME.md

 * Matplotlib plots have two primary classes:
   * Figures
   * Axes

-* Preferred plotting approach is:
+* Preferred (Object-oriented) approach:
-  1. Create figure and axis instances w/ plt.subplots
+  1. Create figure and axis objects
   2. Use figure and axis methods to modify visual elements

 ---